panosoft/services-common/readme.md

-# Set of Common definitions for Backend Services
+# Set of Common Definitions for Backend Services

 > Common definitions for writing backend services for Panoramic's websocket-based server architecture.